Would you know how to survive a recession if one hit?

 If you’re not already living on a budget then now might be a good time to give it a try.

 I promise it’s not painful and it can come in handy when you need to know how to survive a recession.
-If you don’t know where to start, check out my complete make a budget guide.
+If you don’t know where to start, check out this detailed make a budget guide.

 Once you’ve got your budget done, take a good look at what you’re spending now every month.